calyau/preiistmmo/README.md

 ```

 The following examples are for using the CLI to generate prime number arithmatic
-tables (by default, these are multiplication tables, but addition, subtraction,
+tables (by default, these are multiplication tables; however addition, subtraction,
 division, and modulus are also supported).

 ```